openlab-aux/hackercouch/README.md

 It’s like CouchSurfing, except CouchSurfing sucks.
 So does AirBnB, hostels and hotels.
 Why not stay with fellow hackers when traveling and work on awesome stuff together?
 Also join our IRC channel [#hackercouch](http://webchat.freenode.net/?channels=#hackercouch).

-## Crash on my couch
+## Crash on our couch
-I have no permanent couch at the moment.
-But if I would, I’d say something like this:

-* couch in Berlin-Kreuzberg, near cool spots like betahaus and c-base

-No need to limit length of stay or state interests, just check out people’s profiles, look at their code and discuss everything directly in the issue.

-## Have me crash on your couch
-Your next travels where you need a couch go in here, like:

-* May 6 – 12 in Berlin
-* June 3 – ? in Munich
+We have a couch in our space, and if you find this and want to visit us in Augsburg, you're welcome to crash here.
+Be aware that the lab is constantly in use and you won't really be able to find sleep. (no separate room!)